 Loyalty schemes, such as Tesco's Clubcard, have certain advantages.
 These points-based schemes effectively allow you to reward your customer with a discount.
 The information you collect from your customer about their purchase preferences can also help you to target your marketing.
 For instance, a lady in her twenties who is buying nappies on a regular basis is likely to be interested in offers relating to baby products.

 A coffee shop that I visited recently gave each of its customers a little card that gets stamped each time the customer makes a purchase.
 After eight purchases the customer gets a free cup of coffee.
 This is an example of something that could be very quick and easy to implement.

 Loyalty schemes can encourage customers to become involved in your business.
 For instance, customers might like to know about changes and developments within a business.
 They might like to be consulted on future changes to products and services.
 They might like to participate in a customer survey or customer forum.

-Research conducted by Bain & Co suggested that a five per cent improvement in customer retention could add between 25 per cent and 125 per cent to the bottom line.
+Research conducted by Bain & Co suggested that a 5% improvement in customer retention could add between 25% and 125% to the bottom line.
 Do some simple calculations to estimate the financial impact.
 If you can improve customer retention not only are you likely to increase your sales but you may also reduce your marketing costs.

 For more information and advice on building customer loyalty, see the Resources box right.